What is an Ophthalmologist?

 - Ophthalmologist-Retina Specialist

-In the United States, there were 372,400 jobs for Ophthalmologist in 2016.
+There were about 372,400 jobs for Ophthalmologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Ophthalmologist by 2026.
 Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.

 The states with the most job growth for Ophthalmologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.